Dll functions exported by QM

 Gets user name or computer name.

-s - address of a str variable that receives it.
+s - variable that receives it.

 #IsUserAdmin ;;Returns 1 if QM (or exe) is running as administrator